sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

    :language: java
    :autograde: unittest

    Run the code below several times to see how the value changes each time.
+The program returns a random integer between 0 and 9, inclusive.
-How could you change the code to return a random integer from 1 to 10?
+   How could you change the code to return a random integer from 1 to 10, inclusive?
 Modify the code and see if your answer is correct.
-Try removing the parentheses from around (Math.random() * 10) and run the code several times.
-What happens?
-The parentheses are necessary because (int) will cast the closest expression, and (int)Math.random() will always be 0 since anything after the decimal point is dropped.
    ~~~~
    public class Test4
    {